octanove/shiba/README.md

 The biggest advantages SHIBA provides are in terms of utility, because (like CANINE) it:
 1. Runs on raw characters, and so has no vocabulary limitations.
 You can fine tune it on words or languages it's never seen before.
 2. Efficiently handles a lot of characters.
-You can get 4x as many character embeddings in one pass (2048) for a comparable amount of compute.
+Compared to caracter-level BERT models, you can get 4x as many character embeddings in one pass (2048) for a comparable amount of compute.

-That said, We compared SHIBA against baselines on two downstream tasks, and it also performs pretty well.
+That said, we compared SHIBA against baselines on two downstream tasks, and it also performs pretty well.

 # Performance
 The first task was classification on the [Livedoor News Corpus](https://www.rondhuit.com/download.html), using as much of the article as we text as we could fit into the model in one pass.